- North Shore Community Mental Health and Addiction Services

-Intensive youth outreach service is a confidential mobile outreach service for north shore youth (13-18yrs) who do not need the instant services of the Lions Gate Hospital Emergency Department but need care within 24-72 hours.
+Intensive youth outreach services is a confidential mobile outreach service for North Shore youth (13-19 yrs) who do not need the instant services of the Lions Gate Hospital Emergency Department but need care within 24-72 hours.
 No referral necessary.

 Other Mental Health Organizations

 In addition to the Canadian Mental Health Association, here are some other non-profit organizations providing mental health services, supports and resources.